Information architecture is a process is often carried out by a team of UX designers, developers, content strategists, and other professionals.

 Information architecture is perhaps a proto-content strategy skill set.
 In the earlier days of the web, information architecture was the skill set that dealt with all the content on the site from a user experience point of view.

 Information architecture is well defined in Information Architecture: For the Web and Beyond.
 According to this source, information architecture is:

 Today, information architecture is a skill set that content strategists and UX practitioners use to structure websites, intranets, extranets, e-commerce sites, and other information products.

 It considers questions like:

 The practice can be applied to many areas in corporations and organisations.
 This article will mainly focus on information structures within websites and intranets for content-heavy websites.

-Before we dive into deliverables and principles, a few other definitions are needed:
+Before we dive into deliverables and principles, we need to define a few other key terms related to information architecture:

 Information architecture can also lead or have input into:

 Information architecture work can happen in small and large organisations as well as agencies.
 The scope of deliverables depends on each project.